ErikBuer/rf-tool/README.md

 ## Basic Usage:
 Use the help() function for description of inputs and valid ranges of the functions.
-Velow are some of the supported functions.
+Below are some of the supported functions.
 ### PCB Tools
 ```
 import rftool.pcb as pcb